Call 911 if you or the person you are helping is in immediate danger.

-The coronavirus (COVID-19) outbreak is changing life for all of us.
-You may feel anxious, stressed, worried, sad, bored, depressed, lonely or frustrated in these circumstances.
+The coronavirus (COVID-19) outbreak has changed all of our lives.
+You may still feel anxious, stressed, worried, sad, bored, depressed, lonely or frustrated because of it.
+You’re not alone.

 - Be mindful of your intake of information from news sources about the virus, and consider taking breaks from it.